DavisLaboratory/Db_Compare/README.md

 Then follow these steps:

-1.Create a new directory and place the provided scripts, files and folders inside or clone this repo.
+1. Create a new directory and place the provided scripts, files and folders inside or clone this repo.

-2.If you would like to use the most current version of the databases:
+2. If you would like to use the most current version of the databases:
 * Download the following files and place in the directory created in step 1.
 * Download the OWL file for Ractome (from Reactome, BioPAX level 3) and name it RXM.owl
 * Download the OWL file for PhosphoSitePlus (from PhosphoSitePlus, BioPAX:Kinase-substrate information) and name it PSP.owl